dfried2007/ToDoOrganizer/README.md

       ** -Added icons so users can easily identify the priority and completion status.
       ** -Employed Spinners to limit data input for 3 enumerations.
       ** -Added an optional task details field.
-      ** -Added a confirmation dialog before deletion of a todo task.
+      ** -Added a text-dynamic confirmation dialog before deletion of a todo task.
       ** -Optimized the ListView with a ViewHolder.
       ** -Added a date picker button and sub-dialog fragment.
 * Future version may: